Harvard Deferred Acceptance Rate

 Young woman looking out the window while holding her glasses.

-This is preferable to the alternative of rejecting students who are a good fit for the program and have strong profiles.
+This approach is more favorable than the alternative of rejecting students who are a good fit for the program and have strong profiles.
 Because of this, colleges are provided with the opportunity to make decisions on strong applicants while having an overall view of the applicant pool.

-This could be an advantage for many students given that the pool of applicants for Regular Decision is typically not as competitive as the early pools.
-A deferral also gives students the opportunity to show an improvement in their grades, which can significantly help their chances of admission given that grades and curriculum are the two most important factors that colleges consider when making admissions decisions.
+This could be an advantage for many students since a deferral also gives students the opportunity to show an improvement in their grades, which can significantly help their chances of admission, given that grades and curriculum are the two most important factors that colleges consider when making admissions decisions.
 If a student is taking a challenging course load in their senior year, this can be especially beneficial.

 There are a variety of factors that can contribute to a student’s Early Decision or Early Action application being put on hold until the Regular Round is completed.